dipsana/paper-cut/README.md

 # Rock-Paper-Sizors-Game
+Snake, water, gun or rock, paper, scissors is a game most of us have played during school time.
-A C program that is capable to play rock, paper and sizors with you.
+This is a C program capable of playing this game with you.